jaehojang825/SDS_323_Spring2020/exercise 1/exercise1.md

 <ins>
 Conclusion
 </ins>
-From the graph, it is reasonable to conclude that their is not any significant difference in flight delays among the top 5 major airlines flying out of Austin.
+<br> From the graph, it is reasonable to conclude that their is not any
+significant difference in flight delays among the top 5 major airlines flying out of Austin.
 The exception is Southwest Airlines which has the lowest arrival delay.
 The reason for this could be that many of